Fall 2021 internships in our Washington, DC office will be in-person.

-The deadline for summer applications is Wednesday, March 17, 2021.
+The deadline for fall applications is end of day Sunday, July 18, 2021.
 This is a paid position: accepted applicants will receive a pro-rated stipend.

 The Office of Rep. Josh Harder offers paid internships in our Washington office throughout the fall, spring and summer terms.
 Our hands-on internship program offers highly motivated undergraduates and recent graduates the opportunity to gain real-world experience in government and politics.
 Over the course of their service, interns will gain a deeper knowledge of the federal government and strengthen their communications, writing, problem-solving, and time-management skills.